muratk3n/thirdwave/en/tweets/2019/week42.md

 Ironically their presence is also killing democracy outside China, on stateside, at their home turf.

+Plus the reason they were in China to begin with was precisely because of that non-presence of democracy, making use of that cheap slave labor that could only be controlled through an autocratic state.

 "Gen. Spalding (paraph) 'businessman, billionaires go to China, then tell us democracy is dead, look at China'"